 The premises were bought by Campbell Distillers in 1989 but Campbell would later become part of Pernod Ricard which saw GlenAllachie become part of their Chivas Brothers business, supplying malt for Chivas Regal and Royal Salute blends.

 Thus it remained until Billy Walker, formerly of the BenRiach Distilling Company, decided to take on a new project, acquiring GlenAllachie along with a healthy stock of ageing whisky in 2017.
 Under this new ownership, GlenAllachie was given a core range of single malt bottlings for the first time, with 10, 12, 18 and 25 year old versions released in July of 2018.
 Seeking to fill the gap between the 12 and 18 year old expressions however, Walker and his team expanded the range the following year, working with existing stocks in order to create a new 15 year old.
 Bottled at 46%, it retails around £60.

 Smell: Raisins, sultanas… cherry.
 Dark chocolate and cinnamon.
 Underneath the sherry there’s apple, floral honey and oak.

 Taste: Big sherry arrival with raisins, prunes and maple syrup.
 Winter spices and wood.
 Dark chocolate and coffee.

-A fantastic single malt that brings something a bit different to the GlenAllachie range.
+It’s a cracking dram that brings something a bit different to the GlenAllachie range.
 I’ve been really enjoying the resurgence of this Speyside distillery.
-If nothing else, it’s nice to see more whiskies from the area bottled at 46%, something which still seems all too rare.
+If nothing else, it’s nice to see more whiskies from the area bottled at 46%, something that still seems all too rare.
 That added strength and un-chill-filtered bottling style has given the dram wonderful weight to go along with its rich sherry character and the eventual outcome is a whisky of intense flavour and satisfying warmth.
 Very enjoyable.

 *You can buy the whisky in this article from Master of Malt.
 Click here